Once, while taking a casual stroll through the apiary, I noticed something odd.

 As long as the weather allows, bees are geared toward storing food in preparation for a season of scarcity.
 As long as there’s an empty, usable comb in the hive, they’ll be working hard to fill it up.
 I envy their sense of purpose.

-Sometimes, nature plays a nasty trick and provides good foraging weather yet no nectar.
-Sometimes humans help with the elimination of wildflowers which cuts of the bees supply.
+Sometimes, nature plays a nasty trick and provides good foraging weather, yet no nectar.
+Sometimes, humans help with the elimination of wildflowers, which cuts off the bees’ supply.

 Whatever the case, the bees don’t stop looking for food.
 And when this happens, the bees begin to search and look for other hives to rob.

 How Robbing Bees Can Significantly Impact a Hive if You Don’t Stop Them

-Robbing bees are dangerous in many ways and can negatively affect your honey bees if robbing behavior goes unchecked.
+Robbing bees are dangerous in many ways and can negatively affect your honey bees if their behavior goes unchecked.

 The first and most obvious is that it can result in multiple bee deaths and possibly wipe out a colony.

 Second, robbing bees can also spread mites and diseases across hives, watering down the efforts you have made to keep your colonies healthy.

 Third, it may encourage a beekeeper to rear queens from a certain colony, having mistaken high harvest as efficiency.
 Yet, a significant portion of the harvest could have been robbed from another hive.

 The main reason robbing occurs is that beekeepers exist.
 When we put several hives within a few feet of each other, we cause an anomaly that probably wouldn’t occur naturally.

 Therefore, it is our responsibility to deal with it, and the responsible thing to do is to prevent robbing bees before this behavior occurs.

 Understanding Robbing Bees: A Fierce Bee Robbing Scenario Played Out